What Is Typhoid?

 Also called as “Salmonella enterica serotype Typhi”, this microbe is the causative agent for this disease.
 It is a gram-negative bacteria characterized by a thin cell wall and an outer membrane.
 The cells are reddish in colour, with some having black stains in the centre.

 It is rod-shaped and grows in the small intestine of the human body.
-Human beings are only the main hosts of this bacteria.
+Human beings are the main hosts of these bacteria.
 This type of species can survive in environments which are rich in oxygen and also, they are found in sewage, water bodies and some eventually make their own on to food.

 The bacteria enter the human body through the contaminated foods and water, where it then enters into the intestinal cells of the human body.
 Later, it passes through the bloodstream and destroys the lymphatic system and spreads throughout the body.
 This bacterium is mainly carried by the white blood cells present in the liver and also the bone marrow.
 There, they multiply and re-enter the blood cells, which in turn, causes a number of symptoms to appear in the later stages.